Applicable authorisations for biocidal products

 - Major change means an amendment involving any changes other than an administrative change or minor change.

-A separate implementation Regulation concerning the amendments of authorisations has been published, and various changes are classified in detail in Annex I ((EU) No 354/2013).
-If the amendment in question is not found in Annex I, the company must apply for amendment classification from the European Chemicals Agency (ECHA) with R4BP 3 application.
+A separate implementing regulation on changes of authorisations has been published, and various changes are classified in detail in Annex I. If the amendment in question is not found in Annex I, the company must apply for amendment classification from the European Chemicals Agency (ECHA) with R4BP 3 application.

 Authorisation under the Chemicals Act is granted for products whose active substance has not yet been approved in the EU.
 Product authorisations can be amended based on separate applications.